nnieddu/ft_services/README.md

 Exposes the service externally using a cloud provider loadbalancer.
 Node-port and Cluster-IP services to which the external loadbalancer routes, are automatically created in k8s.
 There is a big problem occurs as the type LoadBalancer is only available for use if your K8s cluster is setup in any of the public cloud providers, GCE AWS , etc which ar not free... that's why we use Metallb.

 ## Rapid and important tips :
-*Réglez imagePullPolicysur Never, sinon Kubernetes essaiera de télécharger l'image (dans les deployements .yaml).
+*Régler imagePullPolicysur Never, sinon Kubernetes essaiera de télécharger l'image (dans les deployements .yaml).

 *Vous devez exécuter eval $(minikube docker-env)sur chaque terminal ou vous souhaitez utiliser des commandes 'docker', car il définit uniquement les variables d'environnement pour la session shell actuelle.